 At work, you always get sleepy after lunch and don't work very efficiently.
-You are describing this problem to a friend of yours:
+You say this when describing the problem to a friend of yours.

 I find it really hard to focus on my work in the afternoon.

 This phrase is used to describe opinions or feelings that you have.
 It's a slightly educated and formal-sounding phrase that you use to emphasize that what you're describing is your personal experience, not a suggestion that you are making to the listener.
 Here is another example: